hpehl/frdemo-mapbox/README.md

 Service to mock the [MapBox Directions API v5](https://www.mapbox.com/) used by the [First Responder Demo](https://github.com/wildfly-extras/first-responder-demo).

 The service mocks the MapBox REST endpoint `/directions/v5/` using the profile `mapbox/driving`.
-It returns one of 10 payload samples:
+It randomly returns one of 10 payload samples:

 | Payload                                           | Size |
 |---------------------------------------------------|-----:|